 A: No. You need to use a version of Workbenchthat is compatible with the software on the controller.
 However, a remote AX-3.8 controller can be integrated in the Niagara 4 Supervisor's station, where you can discover points, schedules, and histories.
-Also if the Supervisor is configured for provisioning, it can do provisioning tasks on a remote AX-3.8 controller.
-See the AX to N4 Migration Guide for related details.
+Also if the Supervisoris configured for provisioning, it can do provisioning tasks on a remote AX-3.8 controller.
+Refer to the Niagara AX to N4 Migration Guide for related details.